Mansalu/PhraseCounter/README.md

 The current n-gram windowing algorithm is linear in both time and space.
 For a gram size N, and a text containing W words complexity is O(N * W).

 Given more time I would investigate using suffix trees to improve efficiency.
+I would add further testing.

 ## Tests